AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/test-and-deploy.md

 <li>Receipt of order refund email: <code>$x amount was refunded</code></li>
 <li>Order status is <code>Processing</code>.</li>
 <li>Credit memo created in Adobe Commerce (Wait until cron works).</li>
-<li>If some items were not picked, confirm that the [!UICONTROL Ready for Pickup] email with the nilpick or refund section is displayed. <code>DISPLAY COMMENT HISTORY</code> shows <code>Order is ready for pickup, but some items not available.</code>.</li>
+<li>If some items were not picked, confirm that the [!UICONTROL Ready for Pickup] email with the nil pick or refund section is displayed. <code>DISPLAY COMMENT HISTORY</code> shows <code>Order is ready for pickup, but some items not available.</code>.</li>
 <li><code>CUSTOMER NOTIFIED</code> flag is <code>true</code>.</li>
 </ul>
 </td>